MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 This article shows how to register a passkey using Microsoft Authenticator on your iOS or Android device using [My Security info](https://aka.ms/mysecurityinfo).

-The easiest way to add a passkey is to add it directly in the Authenticator app.
+Note that the *easiest and fastest way* to add a passkey is to add it directly in the Authenticator app.

 Alternatively, you can add a passkey from your mobile device browser, or through cross-device registration using another device, such as a laptop.
 Your mobile device needs to run iOS version 17, or Android version 14, or later.

 [!INCLUDE [Passkey roll out](~/includes/entra-authentication-passkey.md)]

 # [:::image type="icon" source="media/icons/ios-icon.png" border="false"::: **iOS**](#tab/iOS)

-## Authenticator registration (iOS)
+## Register passkey by signing into Authenticator (iOS)

 1. Open Authenticator.
 1. Tap the **+** button.